minvws/nl-kat-coordination/docs/source/introduction/howdoesitwork.rst

 Intrusion levels or indemnities:

-:L0: 'do not touch'
+:L0: 'do nothing: do not touch and don't gather information about this object'.

-:L1: 'retrieve information from public sources'.
+:L1: 'retrieve information from public sources, but don't touch the object itself'.

 :L2: 'touch at normal user level'.